 Women’s Weight Loss Guide for the Summer

-2.)
-Plan out Your Plate.
+2. Plan out Your Plate.
 Once you arrive at the BBQ, it’s difficult to resist a beautifully laden buffet table.
-Go ahead and grab a plate, because it turns out that grilled lean meats could actually help taper that tummy.
+Go ahead and grab a plate, because it turns out that grilled chicken could actually help taper that tummy.
 Studies have shown that when 25 – 30% of your daily calories come from lean protein, you could lose more weight, feel more satisfied and less hungry.
-So reserve one fourth to one third of your meal for grilled chicken, minus the BBQ sauce.
+So reserve one fourth to one third of your plate for grilled chicken breast, minus the BBQ sauce.
 Pile up the rest of your plate with vegetable appetizers like salads, skipping the ones that are swimming in sauce or mayonnaise.

-4.)
-Pick Your Poison.
-A summer BBQ without booze?
+4. Pick Your Poison.
+A holiday bash without holiday booze?
 Hardly.
-But it’s important to sip strategically in order to avoid the appetite stimulating affects of sugary cocktails, as well as all those unaccounted-for drinks breaking the calorie bank.
+But it’s important to sip strategically in order to avoid the appetite stimulating affects of sweet cocktails, as well as all those unaccounted-for drink carbs and fats from breaking the calorie bank.
 So don’t head to the bar until you’ve finished your dinner, to help avoid a blood sugar spike from triggering your appetite again.
-Limit yourself to one drink if they’re really calling your name, and opt instead for wine or hard liquor in smaller tumblers to nurse slowly throughout the evening.
-We have an amazing recipe for a summer sangria!
+Limit yourself to one sweet cocktail if they’re really calling your name, and opt instead for wine or hard liquor in smaller tumblers to nurse slowly throughout the evening, with elegance and class.

-5.)
-Enjoy the weather.
+5. Enjoy the weather.
 After all that eating, remember to stay active.
-Take a special someone outside with you for some fresh night air and a beautiful walk around the block.
+If the party has a dance floor, get on it!
+Or take a special someone outside with you for some fresh night air and a beautiful walk around the block.
 The summer is the perfect time to get up early the morning after the party and to get yourself outside for a good, refreshing run or speed walk.
 Research shows that exercising outdoors burns more net calories than indoor exercise.
 Plus nothing gets rid of a morning hangover quite like a blast of air in your lungs!

 Stay safe, eat responsibly, drink responsibly and exercise responsibly this summer!
 Laugh a lot, love a lot, talk a lot, and have fun doing it!